 Anyone working for a nonprofit whose leadership acts this way – be warned.
 You are not working for a well-run or healthy organization.

 13. Nonprofits are meek organizations that are lesser than ‘for-profits,’ provide an opportunity for people to contribute to their community, and hardly receive government oversight.
 We can be lax and get away with stuff.

 Read the latest press on Congress’ recent initiatives to increase American nonprofits’ reporting to the federal government.
 In particular, they want to oversee what percentage of funds raised is going to your mission’s programs, and whether you’re legally and professionally accounting for your receipts and costs.
 Meanwhile, donors are smarter and more proactive today.

 14. Straying from our mission statement (or the scope of its work) is OK.
 Nobody will know or care.
 We can still raise donations, including grants.

 Nonprofits succeed with community support – not in a vacuum.
 Your reputation is everything in fundraising, let alone grant writing.
 If you aren’t on your mission statement’s message, why are you still operating?
 Either correct the scope of your work, close shop, or reorganize as a new agency with a new mission statement.

 Recent grants received by our clients include:

-$15,000 for an organization that provides shelter and supportive services for children and families affected by homelessness – for general operating expenses
+$12,500 for an organization that provides last wishes and gift for children terminally ill with cancer – for general operating expenses